 But the regulatory walls that separated the two have been steadily dismantled through the years, an intentional act that had the unintentional consequence of helping spawn the worst financial crisis since the Great Depression.

 Not unlike the Depression era Glass-Steagall Act, which was enacted to keep FDIC-insured commercial banks separate from the riskier businesses of investment banks and securities broker-dealers, regulators determined that bank ownership should be limited to bank holding companies.
-The further ensured separation of commerce and banking by prohibiting bank holding companies from engaging in non-financial activities.
+The Bank Holding Company Act of 1956 further ensured separation of commerce and banking by prohibiting bank holding companies from engaging in non-financial activities.
 The essence of the regulations was to prevent banks from failing by not allowing owners to deplete bank resources by diverting them to prop up other businesses they owned or controlled.

 Setting the Table for Trouble?